 Everyone is choosing to adopt a child for different reasons.
-Whether you’ve faced infertility, are seeking alternative ways to build your family, or are fostering a child you are adopting, there is one thing that is consistent: there is a financial cost that comes with adoption.
+Whether you’ve faced infertility, are seeking alternative ways to build your family, or are fostering a child you are adopting, there is one consistent thing: there is a financial cost that comes with adoption.

 We all know it’s not polite to talk about money, but there is one thing you need to be talking about with adoption professionals and that’s how much adoption costs.
 When I first heard that the average adoption cost upwards of $40,000, I was worried and frankly, upset because I didn’t understand where that money went.
 Unfortunately, this is a shock to many as they start the process and though it may seem like it’s something you can’t afford, there are ways to offset this expense.